Quotation mark: In English

 In American writing, quotation marks are normally the double kind (the primary style).
 If quotation marks are used inside another pair of quotation marks, then single quotation marks are used.
 For example: If another set of quotation marks is nested inside single quotation marks, double quotation marks are used again, and they continue to alternate as necessary (though this is rarely done).

 British publishing is regarded as more flexible about whether double or single quotation marks should be used.
 A tendency to use single quotation marks in British writing is thought to have arisen after the mid-19th century invention of steam-powered presses and the consequent rise of London and New York as distinct, industrialized publishing centers whose publishing houses adhered to separate norms.
 The King's English in 1908 noted that the prevailing British practice was to use double marks for most purposes, and single ones for quotations within quotations.
 Different media now follow different conventions in the United Kingdom.

 Different varieties and styles of English have different conventions regarding whether terminal punctuation should be written inside or outside the quotation marks.
 North American printing usually puts full stops and commas (but not colons, semicolons, exclamation or question marks) inside the closing quotation mark, whether it is part of the original quoted material or not.
 Styles elsewhere vary widely and have different rationales for placing it inside or outside, often a matter of house style.

+Typographic forms

-Regarding their appearance, there are two types of quotation marks:
+Regarding their appearance, two shape classifications of quotation marks are used in English-language texts: